walker-aj/nationbuilder/README.md

 ## Acknowledgements
-This libray is built from the work work Niklas Rehfeld.
+This libray is built from the work of Niklas Rehfeld.
 Thank you.

 Author: Niklas Rehfeld